activeadmin/activeadmin/docs/1-general-configuration.md

 Active Admin requires two settings to authenticate and use the current user within your application.

-+ the method controllers use to force authentication
++ the method controllers used to force authentication

 ```ruby
 config.authentication_method = :authenticate_admin_user!